I'm Lookin' out the Window: Cliff Richard version

-Cliff Richard with the Norrie Paramor Orchestra recorded it for release as a single in 1962 as I'm Lookin' out the Window.
+Cliff Richard recorded "I'm Lookin' out the Window" with the Norrie Paramor Orchestra for release as a single in 1962.
 It reached number 2 in the UK Singles Chart and was successful in numerous other countries.
 It was only Richard's second song released as a single without the backing of his band the Shadows (known as the Drifters on his first five singles).

-The song was somewhat overshadowed by its upbeat B-side, "Do You Want to Dance", which gained its own UK chart position of number 10 in the New Musical Express singles chart as it allowed separate listing of B-sides.
-Notably, it also became the sole or primary listed song of the single in some countries' charts (refer to the Chart performance section below).
-As was more usual on singles in the early part of Richard's career, "Do You Want to Dance" also featured the Shadows backing Richard.
+The single was released in May 1962 with the B-side "Do You Want to Dance" (recorded with the Shadows).
+However, whilst "I'm Lookin' out the Window" was the side being plugged, it was reported by the New Record Mirror, a week after its release, that the public were buying "Do You Want to Dance" slightly more in preference.
+In the UK, on the Record Retailer (the canonical official chart) and Melody Maker charts, the two songs were paired together, peaking at number two.
+However, the New Musical Express chart allowed separate listings of B-sites, with "I'm Lookin' out the Window" peaking at number two and "Do You Want to Dance" at number ten.